U.S. Mission Recruitment for Fraud Prevention Assistant

 U.S. Mission Recruitment for Fraud Prevention Assistant – The U.S. Mission is recruiting to fill the position of: Fraud Prevention Assistant.
 The position is located in Abuja.
-Salary: N8,383,885.
-Interested candidates should possess a Bachelor’s Degree in Law, Psychology, Forensics, or Criminology with at least 4 years work experience.
+Interested candidates should possess Bachelor’s Degree in Law, Psychology, Forensics, or Criminology with at least 4 years work experience.
+Details below;

 The U.S. Mission in Abuja, Nigeria is seeking to employ eligible and qualified candidates for the position below:

 Announcement Number: Abuja-2018-077

 Security Clearance Required: Public Trust – Background Investigation